antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 ------

-## Additional remarks
+## "Leftover" comments

-- I decided I cannot wait for RakuAST for the development of my DSL projects, so I actively program "workarounds".
+- I decided I cannot wait for RakuAST in order to advance the development of my DSL projects, so, I actively program "workarounds".
-  One such workaround is the implementation of random sentences generator
+  One such workaround is the implementation of random sentences generator.

 - Moritz Lenz remarks in "Parsing with Perl 6 Regexes and Grammars", [ML1], that grammars are Swiss-army chain saw for parsing.
-  Hence, being able to randomly -- and quickly -- unfold the tools/components of such chain saw would give a nice overview of its Swiss-army-ness.
+  Hence, being able to randomly -- and quickly -- unfold the components of such chain saw would give a nice overview of its Swiss-army-ness.

+- Jonathan Worthington discussed random sentences generation with Raku (Perl6) grammars 7-9 years.
+  Unfortunately, I cannot find that presentation.
+(When I do I will post a link here.)

 ------